Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 90S and 20S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 90 degrees South and 20 degrees South, the temperature anomaly relative to the 1971-2000 average stood at 0.31 degrees Kelvin in August 2025, versus 0.33 in July 2025.
+In oceanic locations at latitudes between 90 degrees South and 20 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.31 degrees Kelvin in August 2025, versus 0.33 in July 2025.

 Sample.
-There are 2,108 records overall in the monthly time series presented in the plot above.
-The series covers the time range going from January 1850 to August 2025.
+There are 2,108 records in the monthly series shown in the figure above.
+The series covers the time period going from January 1850 to August 2025.

 History.
-Take a look at some simple statistics we calculated on the whole sample: the anomaly recorded a maximum of 0.51 degrees Kelvin in January 2025; it reached its lowest level of -0.93 in January 1930; it had a mean value of -0.34.
+Here's a peek at some simple statistics we computed on the full sample: the anomaly hit a trough of -0.93 degrees Kelvin in January 1930; it recorded its maximum of 0.51 in January 2025; it had a mean value of -0.34.

 Latest values